privacygmail cleanupemail security

 • Scans purchase receipts and transactions

-• 2017 scandal never adequately addressed
+• The 2017 scandal was never properly addressed

-• Not GDPR compliant (EU banned entirely)
+• Not GDPR compliant (banned across the EU)

-• Fake unsubscribe (doesn't actually work)
+• Fake unsubscribe (it doesn't actually work)

-• No meaningful privacy improvements since scandal
+• No meaningful privacy improvements since the scandal

 • Potential AI training on your data

-Conclusion: Privacy Is a Feature, Not a Compromise
+Closing: Privacy Is a Feature, Not a Compromise

 Your Privacy Checklist for 2026